Hemkumar247/Hackathon_api/README.md

-# HackRx RAG API
+# High-Accuracy HackRx RAG API

 ## Description

-This project is a FastAPI-based API developed for the HackRx 6.0 hackathon.
-It implements a Retrieval-Augmented Generation (RAG) system to answer questions based on a provided set of documents.
-The API leverages large language models (LLMs) and a vector database to provide accurate, context-aware answers.
+This project is an advanced FastAPI-based API developed for the HackRx 6.0 hackathon.
+It implements a dynamic Retrieval-Augmented Generation (RAG) system that can analyze any PDF document from a URL and answer questions based *only* on the content within that document.

+The API is designed for high accuracy, ensuring that answers are strictly derived from the provided document and preventing the model from using external knowledge.

 ## Features

-- **RAG Implementation**: Utilizes a RAG pipeline to retrieve relevant document snippets and generate answers.
+-   **Dynamic Document Processing**: Ingests PDFs directly from a URL for on-the-fly analysis.
+-   **In-Memory Vector Store**: Creates a temporary, request-specific `FAISS` vector store for fast and efficient semantic search.
+-   **High-Accuracy RAG Pipeline**: Utilizes a precisely engineered prompt to force the LLM to answer questions based only on the retrieved context.
 -   **FastAPI Backend**: A robust and fast API server built with FastAPI.
-- **Vector Database**: Uses AstraDB as a vector store for efficient document retrieval.
-- **LLM Integration**: Powered by Google's Gemini models for generative capabilities.
+-   **LLM Integration**: Powered by Google's `gemini-1.5-flash-latest` model for generation.
-- **Sentence Transformers**: Employs Hugging Face's sentence transformers for creating document embeddings.
+-   **State-of-the-Art Embeddings**: Employs Hugging Face's `sentence-transformers/all-MiniLM-L6-v2` for creating high-quality text embeddings.
-- **Environment-based Configuration**: Securely manages credentials and settings using a `.env` file.

 ## Technologies Used

 -   **Python 3.x**
 -   **FastAPI**: For building the API.
 -   **LangChain**: As the framework for building the RAG application.
-- **Google Generative AI**: For the core language model (`gemini-1.5-flash-latest`).
+-   **Google Generative AI**: For the core language model.
-- **Hugging Face Transformers**: For sentence embeddings (`all-MiniLM-L6-v2`).
+-   **Hugging Face Transformers**: For sentence embeddings.
-- **AstraDB**: As the vector store for document embeddings.
+-   **FAISS**: For the in-memory vector store.
 -   **Pydantic**: For data validation.
 -   **Uvicorn**: As the ASGI server.
 -   **Render**: For deployment.

 ## Setup and Installation